shakurhs/stroke-dashboard/README.md

 ## Repository Outline

-Penjelasan Mengenai Isi dari Tiap File dan Folder:
+Explanation about the content of each file and folder:

-1. data_processing.ipynb - Notebook yang berisi pengolahan data, exploratory data analysis, dan data saving.
+1. data_processing.ipynb - Notebook containing data processing, exploratory data analysis, and data saving.
-2. data_stroke_cleaned.csv - Dataset yang sudah dibersihkan
+2. data_stroke_cleaned.csv - The dataset that has been cleaned.
-3. healthcare-dataset-stroke-data.csv - Raw dataset
+3. healthcare-dataset-stroke-data.csv - The raw dataset.
-4. url.txt - File yang berisikan url Dataset dan url Dashboard
+4. url.txt - File containing the Dataset URL and Dashboard URL.

 ## Project Output

-Produk yang dihasilkan dari proyek ini adalah sebuah Dashboard dibuat menggunakan Tableau Public
+The product generated from this project is a Data Dashboard created using Tableau Public.

+## Problem Background

+Stroke is one of the leading causes of death and long-term disability worldwide.
+Many factors contribute to the risk of a stroke, such as age, gender, and existing health conditions like heart disease or hypertension.
+Understanding these patterns is very important for early prevention.

+This project aims to analyze patient data to find trends and risk factors associated with strokes.
+By visualizing this data, we can see which groups are more vulnerable and provide better insights for health awareness.

 ## Data

-Dataset didapatkan dari website kaggle.com dimana data tersebut terdiri atas 5110 baris dan 12 kolom.
-Dataset tidak memliki missing value hanya saja data tersebut merupakan data imbalanced berdasarkan jumlah pengidap stroke.
+The dataset was obtained from the kaggle.com website.
+It consists of 5,110 rows and 12 columns.
+The dataset does not have missing values; however, the data is imbalanced based on the number of stroke patients compared to non-stroke patients.

 ## Method

-Proyek ini menggunakan bantuan pandas untuk melakukan data cleaning dan wrangling.
-Selanjutnya, dilakukan visualisasi menggunakan library matplotlib dan seaborn.
-Setelah selesai melakukan cleaning, kemudian dataset disimpan dalam bentuk CSV untuk dibuatkan Dashboard oleh Tableau.
+This project uses pandas to perform data cleaning and wrangling.
+Furthermore, data visualization was done using the matplotlib and seaborn libraries.
+After finishing the cleaning process, the dataset was saved in CSV format to be used for creating the Dashboard in Tableau.

 ## Stacks